-Our superfine merino wool shirts are engineered to do the job of several cotton or synthetic shirts as they don’t crease, repel stains, wick and dry fast and never smell of bacteria like synthetic non-iron shirts and cotton shirts can do.
+Our superfine merino wool shirts are engineered to do the job of several cottons or synthetic shirts as they don’t crease, repel stains, wick and dry fast and never smell of bacteria like synthetic non-iron shirts and cotton shirts can do.
 This means you can wear one merino shirt for several days without needing to wash it.

 By washing the garment less, your merino shirt will last much longer and also saves a huge amount of water.
 A recent study has concluded that 1 load of washing every 2 days = 280LBS of CO2 a year.
-Washing a polyester non iron shirt releases over 700,00 synthetic micro plastic fibres that wash into the water system and oceans every single wash that can harm marine life and end up in the food chain.
+Washing a polyester non-iron shirt releases over 700,00 synthetic micro plastic fibres that wash into the water system and oceans every single wash that can harm marine life and end up in the food chain.

 When you do wash your FR3ND merino shirt, you can be assured that any fibres that do get washed into the water system will degrade well before they reach the marine life and are 100% natural and harmless to the environment.

 When the shirt eventually comes to the end of its life and ends up in a landfill, the merino shirt fabric will start to degrade within weeks and will have degraded completely within 6-12 months.
-The only remaining trace will be the recycled polyester label and the thread used to stitch the shirt. (were working on that).
-By contrast, a synthetic shirt takes decades to degrade, in fact, nobody actually knows if its decades or centuries as it takes so long to degrade, there hasn’t been enough time to conduct a study.
+The only remaining trace will be the recycled polyester label and the thread used to stitch the shirt (we're working on that).
+By contrast, a synthetic shirt takes decades to degrade, in fact, nobody actually knows if its decades or centuries, as it takes so long to degrade, there hasn’t been enough time to conduct a study.
 When it does eventually degrade, the polyester fibres turn into tiny micro-plastics that can eventually find their way into the food chain and pollute the soil where they were buried.